camunda-community-hub/kafka-connect-zeebe/examples/README.md

 ## Running without Docker

-of course you can also run without Docker.
+Of course, you can also run without Docker.
 For development purposes or just to try it out, you can simply grab the  uber JAR after the Maven build and place it in your [Kafka Connect plugin path](https://docs.confluent.io/current/connect/userguide.html#installing-plugins).